ffund/tcp-ip-essentials/online-faq.md

 #### Illness or other exceptional situation

-If you are experiencing an illness or any other situation that might affect your academic performance in a class, please email Deanna Rayment, Coordinator of Student Advocacy, Compliance and Student Affairs: deanna.rayment@nyu.edu.
-Deanna can reach out to your instructors on your behalf when warranted.
+If you are experiencing an illness or any other situation that might affect your academic performance in a class, please email the student advocate: eng.studentadvocate@nyu.edu .
+The student advocate can reach out to your instructors on your behalf when warranted.